 All students MUST have their own locker.
 Coats are not to be brought to class.
 Personal items are not to be left in the Atrium.
 The school is not responsible for the loss or theft of items left unattended within the school.

-Students will use their assigned locker and be responsible to keep it clean and clear it out by the last exam day in June.
+Students will use their assigned locker and be responsible for keeping it clean.
+Locker cleanups occur throughout the year.
+Lockers must be emptied by the last day of school in June.
 Any items left in lockers at the end of June will be disposed of.
 The school accepts no responsibility for lost or stolen items.
+Please lock your valuables with a combination lock.
+DO NOT share your combination number.

 Students will not write graffiti on or in lockers.
+Locker damage is associated with vandalism consequences.
 For everyone's safety, the office needs to know the individual assigned to each locker.
 Students will inform the office of their locker number and lock combination.
 If an inaccurate combination is left, the lock may be removed by administration.
-Administration will not reimburse students for locks that have been removed if students have failed to provide accurate infomation.
+Administration will not reimburse students for locks that have been removed if students have failed to provide accurate information.